Siobhan-C/belly-button-challenge/README.md

 hw
 Deploy your app to a free static page hosting service, such as GitHub Pages.
 Submit the links to your deployment and your GitHub repo.
 Ensure that your repository has regular commits and a thorough README.md file

+Disclosure note: This note is to acknowledge that I used external resources while working on this project, such as AI/Chatbots (ChatGPT, Bard/Google), consultations with classmates and different tutors, ASU/Bootcamp tutors, ASKBCS, YouTube tutorials, and other online materials (stackoverflow, Google Colab, etc).